 Of course, all foods last for a shorter period of time if they are not stored properly.
-But remember, pork, like a lot of other proteins, usually has a sell by date and not a use by date or expiration date.
+But remember that pork, like a lot of other proteins, usually has a sell by date and not a use by date or expiration date.
 Because of this distinction, you may safely use it even after the sell by date has lapsed, but please enjoy yours by the eat by dates suggested above.

 How to tell if Pork is bad, rotten or spoiled?